quansync-dev/quansync/README.md

 const asyncResult = await myFunction.async('./some-file.js')
 ```

+## Why

+// TODO:

+## How it works

+// TODO:

 ## Build-time Macro

-You can use `quansync` as a build-time macro to generate sync and async functions in an async/await style.
+If you don't like the `function*` and `yield*` syntax, we also provide a build-time macro via [unplugin-quansync](https://github.com/unplugin/unplugin-quansync#usage) allowing you use quansync with async/await syntax, while still able to get the sync version out of that.

+Here is an example:

 ```ts
 import fs from 'node:fs'